Arthur-Milchior/anki-direct-to-review/README.md

 The gear now contains an "overview" button, for people actually wanting to go to overview.

+This deals with the three main way of accessing review: clicking on a deck name, pressing the shortcut "s" or "/".

 ## Internal
 It changes:
 * `AnkiQt.onOverview` by calling directly `onReview`
+* `AnkiQt.onStudyDeck`
+* `AnkiQt.onStudyKey`

 ## Version 2.0
 None

-## TODO
-Ensure that it's direct to reviewing, even with clicking "s" and selecting a deck in the deck chooser.

 ## Links, licence and credits